jbenj-upenn/burgerSmash/README.md

 ## UNDER CONSTRUCTION:

-# (UPDATE: FUNCTIONAL ISSUES HERE AND BELOW HAVE BEEN SOLVED)
+# (UPDATE: FUNCTIONAL ISSUES HERE AND BELOW HAVE BEEN SOLVED: see IMAGE 5B)

 As of Wednesday, May 27th, 2020, this app is incomplete and not functioning correctly.
 I will be receiving extra help to have it finished before next week, at which point everything will be updated.
 Note that the above Heroku link will show a message that the app is broken.